 How Deep Are The Discounts?
 Club member purchases are almost always discounted, but does the winery offer a case discount on top of that?
 This is not always a determining factor when deciding whether or not to join a club, but it is useful information when budgeting our purchases.

 Are Some Products Available Only To Members?
 Many wineries reserve ultra premium or limited production wines for purchase by club members only.

 Can I Pick Up The Wines At The Winery Or Tasting Room?
 I often schedule Wine Adventures around wine club pick-ups.
-I don’t like having my club wines shipped – shipping adds cost to the order, requires someone to be at the shipping address to sign for the delivery, and shipping dates can be changed at the last minute based upon weather conditions.
+I don’t like having my club wines shipped – shipping adds cost, requires someone to be at the shipping address to sign for the delivery, and shipping dates can be changed at the last minute based upon weather conditions.
 If you’re not a local, many clubs allow shipments to be held until your next visit.

 Can I Cancel Wine Club Membership At Any Time?
 I won’t get into a club that doesn’t have a Cancel Any Time policy.
 This becomes important if a wine club changes its program features or the quality of wine declines.

 AND THE GRANDDADDY OF THEM ALL: Is the club price the best price in town?
 Ever been in a major warehouse store, wine shop or supermarket and found your club wines on the shelf, but at a lower price than you’re paying as a club member?
 It’s happened to me and to other Wine Adventurers I’ve spoken with.
-If the wine on the shelf is a new release, I’ll usually snap a photo of the store’s price tag and email it to the wine club manager requesting an explanation.
+I’ll usually snap a photo of the store’s price tag and email it to the wine club manager requesting an explanation.